 We thank them for their generosity in support of new students.

 Each year, a member of the Dartmouth faculty is asked to curate a Shared Academic Experience to meaningfully engage incoming students and encourage community dialogue and personal reflection.

-By early August, you will receive at your home address a bound version of selected excerpts from For Common Things.
-The production of the booklet and its mailing is courtesy of the Sphinx Foundation at Dartmouth.
+By early August, you will receive at your home address a bound version of Connected.* The purchase of the books and their mailing are courtesy of the Sphinx Foundation at Dartmouth.

-Please read the excerpts and attend to the upcoming "prompts" and instructions on the Canvas course site during August, in preparation for Professor Osterberg's Shared Academic Experience lecture during Orientation.
+Please read the book and watch for communication during August, in preparation for Professor Wheatley's Shared Academic Experience lecture during Orientation.